Unobtainiumrock/post-interview-notes/README.md

 5. How often should you be having meetings?
 6. How will decisions be made?

-# Areas I Need to Improve/ Post Interview Notes
+# Areas I Need to Improve/ Post Interview Notess

 1. Practice better story telling by rehearsing in the mirror.
 2. Get better at not letting my nerves get to me or thinking my stories are inadequate.
 This prevented my from fully delivering them when it mattered most.